Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Forecast tasks

-The learning task can be formulated as learning a \new{model} $f_\theta: \mathbf{X} \to \mathbf{y}$ with parameters $\boldsymbol{\theta}$.
-This \new{model} $f_\theta$ can be a linear regression (where $\boldsymbol{\theta}$ is a set of regression weights), the mean of ensemble members (no $\boldsymbol{\theta}$ needs to be learned), a random forest (where $\boldsymbol{\theta}$ parameterizes the set of trees in the forest), a convolutional neural network (where $\boldsymbol{\theta}$ are the neural network weights), or other learned models.
-We consider three different forecasting tasks: regression, tercile classification, and quantile regression.
+The learning task can be formulated as learning a \newold{model} $f_\theta: \mathbf{X} \to \mathbf{y}$ with parameters $\boldsymbol{\theta}$.
+This \newold{model} $f_\theta$ can be a linear regression (where $\boldsymbol{\theta}$ is a set of regression weights), the mean of ensemble members (no $\boldsymbol{\theta}$ needs to be learned), a random forest (where $\boldsymbol{\theta}$ parameterizes the set of trees in the forest), a convolutional neural network (where $\boldsymbol{\theta}$ \new{is the collection of} neural network weights), or other learned models.
+We consider three forecasting tasks: regression, tercile classification, and quantile regression.

 \paragraph{Regression} The goal of regression is to predict monthly average values of precipitation and 2-meter temperature two weeks in the future.
 These models are generally trained using the squared error loss function: